israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

 > console.log(fruits.length); // 2
 >```

  This is explained further on the `Array.length`.

+Creating an array using the result of a match

 ### Math